mimeCam/mcp-devbrain-stdio/README.md

 DevBrain pulls up relevant code snippets, indie developer articles, and blog posts, all based on what you're looking for.

 It's kind of like a web search, but specifically tuned for high-quality, developer-curated content.
-You can easily plug in your favorite newsletters to expand its knowledge base even further.
+You can easily plug in your favorite newsletter to expand its knowledge base even further.

 _**For example**, when you are implementing feature "A", DevBrain can pull related articles that would serve as a solid reference and a foundation for your implementation._